- “Horse tale tugs at heart strings. It’s a charming well-written story that every horse lover will adore!” Goody Niosi, The Star.

 Hesse owns a Norwegian Fjord and her love for the breed is obvious: CD and his new companion Independence are as strongly developed as the human characters.
 Hesse also puts her years of experience with the Alberta Forest Service to good use, depicting the dangerous conditions which arise when the summer is too hot and dry.
 Her detailed observations place the reader right in the thick of things.

-Two Independents is a great choice for the horse lover looking to add a little excitement to their reading list.”
+Independence is a great choice for the horse lover looking to add a little excitement to their reading list.”

 Review by Laura Neufeld, The Canadian Horse Journals